homebase-id/odin-core/services/Odin.KeyChain/README.md

 @Todd - Give alias to @ms
 @Ms   - Setup CNAME or A in Google for "keychain.odin.earth"
 @Todd - create the service that triggers registration, see code prepped for you.
-@Todd - Create something we can use for a "red circle" if not registered.
+@Todd/@Stef - Create something we can use for a "red circle" if not registered.
 @Todd - Create a red circle if the ECC signature key is rotated (punt for now?)
-@Stef - Add a checkbox step to the initial wizard to register the signing key (checked by default)
+@Stef - Add a checkbox step to the initial wizard to register the signing key (not checked by default?)
 @Stef - Add a red circle in the owner console if registration is missing
 @Stef - Add a button to register the signature key (for when key is rotated or if it failed in the initial wizard)
 @Stef - Add a red circle / green checkmark in some kind of status overview where you can see